Yengas/pipline/README.md

 	});
 }
 ```
 This example function will take 3 + 10 seconds to complete.
-The you can notice the first function that takes 3000 ms, processes the given data in batches of 3.
+You can notice the first function that takes 3000 ms, processes the given data in batches of 3.